 - Simply, patients have symptoms of cervical spine instability after an injury or accident to the cervical spine and doctors are not sure if these injuries heal sufficiently enough in some patients to restore the natural stability of the neck

-So what the researchers did was create a computer model to simulate the impact of certain injuries to the Posterior ligamentous complex and intervertebral disc injuries and measure the consequences.
+So what the researchers did was create a computer model to simulate the impact of certain injuries to the posterior ligamentous complex and intervertebral disc injuries and measure the consequences.

-- Posterior ligamentous complex damage was seen as responsible for increased local range of motion (hypermobility) at the injured level C4-C5 by 77.2% and C6-C7 by 190.7%
+- Posterior ligamentous complex damage was seen as responsible for an increased local range of motion (hypermobility) at the injured level C4-C5 by 77.2% and C6-C7 by 190.7%

 The conclusion of this study?
 “Stabilization appears important when managing patients with soft tissue injuries.”

 It does not take much damage to the posterior ligamentous complex to send you into cervical spine instability problems

 A study in the European Spine Journal (2) showed how significant the cervical spine stabilizers are and how significant injury can be in starting a cascade of degenerative neck disease.
 Here the researchers examined cadaver C6-7 segments: supraspinous/interspinous ligaments; ligamenta flavum; facet capsules, and facet joints.
 A robot-based testing system performed repeated flexibility testing of flexion-extension, axial rotation, and lateral bending.